ou-elot/cse15l-lab-reports/LabReport5.md

 ![Image](buggy.png)
 d.
 A description of what to edit to fix the bug
-adding a path to the file after the server port number would fix the bug.
+Removing the `.java` section and adding a path to the file after the server port number would fix the bug.
+Furthermore, it is also possible to change `StringHandler[args(1)]` of line 72 in `StringServer.java` to a file path and then remove the `$1` or file name argument in the bash script, but this limits the file options we can run the server with to only one file and makes it inconvenient to constantly change the code if we need to run this server for different files.
 In my bash script, I used `$1` to give the user freedom in choosing what file to use when starting the server.

 ## Part 2: Reflection